Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Bengals stats and trends

-- Cincinnati has played 13 games, with six wins against the spread.

-- The Bengals have an against the spread record of 3-3 in their six games as an underdog of 1.5 points or more this year.
+- This season, the Bengals have won ATS in each of their two games as an underdog of 3 points or more.

 - Cincinnati's games this year have hit the over on six of 13 set point totals (46.2%).

-- In games that Cincinnati piles up more than 324.8 yards, the team is 4-5 against the spread and 5-4 overall.
+- Cincinnati is 4-5 against the spread and 5-4 overall when the team picks up over 324.8 yards.

-- The Bengals have turned the ball over 21 times this season, five more turnovers than the Broncos have forced (16).
+- This year the Bengals have turned the ball over 21 times, five more than the Broncos' takeaways (16).

 Home and road insights

-- At home this season, Denver is 4-3 against the spread and 4-3 overall.
+- At home this year, Denver is 4-3 overall and 4-3 against the spread.

-- In seven home games this season, Denver has hit the over twice.
+- This year, in seven home games, Denver has hit the over twice.

-- Cincinnati is 4-2 against the spread, and 4-2 overall, on the road.
+- Cincinnati is 4-2 overall, and 4-2 against the spread, away from home.

-- The Bengals have two wins ATS (2-1) on the road as 1.5-point underdogs or more.
+- The Bengals have one win ATS (1-1) as 3-point underdogs or more away from home.

-- In six road games this year, Cincinnati has hit the over twice.
+- In six road games this season, Cincinnati has hit the over twice.

 Powered by Data Skrive.